The Learning Centre:

 If you have recently paid off your home, congratulations on being mortgage-free!
 Now reallocate those previous mortgage payments to your Tax-Free Savings Account.
 It’s a simple, yet very effective savings strategy.

-Based on the above contributions, here’s the potential value of Sarah Jane’s TFSA over the next 5 to 20 years, assuming an estimated annual rate of return of 5%:
+Based on the above contributions of $500/month, here’s the potential value of Sarah Jane’s TFSA over the next 5 to 20 years, assuming an estimated annual rate of return of 5%:

 Potential value of Sarah Jane’s TFSA in 5 years*: